Gabrielolobo/Crawley/README.md

 You can choose the name of your file by switching in (output).

- That's the end of it, i hope this application can live up to the standards of good python Implementation.
+ That's the end of it.
+I hope this application can live up to the standards of good python Implementation.